Dog Bites and Personal Injury

 If you are bitten by a dog, it’s also important to take specific steps after the incident to protect your rights.
 Click here to read our dog bite checklist.

-How a New Jersey Dog Bite Lawyer Can Help
+How a Dog Bite Lawyer Can Help

 A personal injury lawyer in New Jersey will help you by investigating your case to determine potential negligence and liability, advise you about your options, and represent you in filing a claim for damages and losses connected with the accident and your injuries.

-In a dog bite case, our New Jersey dog bite lawyers will help determine negligence and liability of the dog owner.
+In a dog bite case, our dog bite lawyers will help determine negligence and liability of the dog owner.
 Our attorney will handle all communication with the dog owner, insurance companies and medical experts and help build and present your case to maximize the compensation to which you are entitled.
 Damages for a dog bite victim may include:

 - Medical treatment